Gisle Andersen

 FEATURED NEOLOGISM:

-Gisle Andersen is Professor of English linguistics at NHH Norwegian School of Economics in Bergen, Norway.
-Andersen’s research focuses on the use of corpora for studies in pragmatics and sociolinguistics, covering topics such as language contact, discourse markers and politeness.
-His publications include Pragmatic Markers and Sociolinguistic Variation (2001), Trends in Teenage Talk (with A-B Stenström and I.K.
-Hasund, 2002), Exploring Newspaper Language (ed., 2012), Pragmatics of Society (ed. with Karin Aijmer, 2012) and English corpus linguistics: Variation in Time, Space and Genre (ed. with Kristin Bech, 2013).
-His recent work has focused on pragmatic borrowing, an approach to language contact which investigates how the use of borrowed items is constrained by cultural, social and cognitive factors, and how items that are inherently pragmatic in nature are borrowed across languages.
+Gisle Andersen is Professor of English linguistics at NHH Norwegian School of Economics in Bergen, Norway, where he teaches Communication and Technology, Strategic and Political Communication and English for Business Communication.
+His research focuses on different aspects of corpus linguistics, pragmatics and terminology/lexicography, and he has worked extensively on the development of corpora and other language resources.
+His research interests span topics such as language contact and borrowing, neologisms and term formation, discourse markers and politeness, and discourse in specialised contexts.
+His publications include Pragmatic Markers and Sociolinguistic Variation (John Benjamins, 2001); Exploring Newspaper Language (ed., 2012), Pragmatics of Society (ed. with Karin Aijmer, 2012) and English corpus linguistics: Variation in Time, Space and Genre (ed. with Kristin Bech, 2013).